michael2012z/BitBible/markdown/Etheridge/files/1Pet.md

 11. and searched into, what time the Spirit of the Meshiha who dwelt in them showed and testified of the future sufferings of the Meshiha, and his glory which (should be) after them.

-12. And all that they searched was revealed to them; for not for themselves they inquired, but to us (and) of usLan dilan. they prophesied those (blessings) which now are revealed to you by them who have preached to youOr, evangelized you. by the Spirit of Holiness which is sent from heaven; for into these themselves the angels also desire to look.
+12. And all that they searched was revealed to them; for not for themselves they inquired, but to us (and) of us

 13. Wherefore gird up the loins of your minds, and be fully wakeful, and hope for the joy that cometh to you at the revelation of our Lord Jeshu Meshiha;